afadesigns/pyweb/README.md

 ## Performance

 `pyweb` is definitively the fastest Python web scraper.
-The final benchmark results are the product of a rigorous and controlled local environment.
+The final benchmark consists of **100 requests** for each tool, run in a rigorous and controlled local environment.
 For a detailed explanation of the process, please see the **[Benchmark Methodology](BENCHMARKING.md)**.

 | Metric                        | **pyweb (hyper-tuned async Rust)** | httpx+selectolax |
 | ----------------------------- | ---------------------------------- | ---------------- |